guptuv/Conversation-Matrix/README.md

 Built with modern tools for a great developer experience:

+- Specialized Historical LLM trained on Wikipedia data
+- Context-aware chat processing with source attribution
 - React 18 + TypeScript + Vite for the frontend
 - Supabase handling auth and real-time updates
-- Edge Functions for serverless chat processing
+- Edge Functions for serverless AI processing
 - Shadcn/ui + Tailwind CSS for the UI
 - React Query for state management